What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 5. Avoid Focus Only On Cash Rewards

 To ensure you're giving the right rewards to your employees, businesses could distribute employee surveys or polls to determine the best benefits for your modern workforce.
-An anonymous survey can help employees voice out their honest suggestions.
-This way, you can offer decent rewards that your team actually wants -- such as generous time-off, food vouchers, or a simple public appreciation.
+An anonymous survey can help employees voice their honest suggestions.
+This way, you can offer decent rewards that your team actually wants—such as generous time-off, food vouchers, or a simple public appreciation.
 This will also give them a reason to be more engaged at work and stay for the long term.

-Always remember that an effective recognition program could enhance employees' morale which can lead to higher productivity and business growth.
-That's why it's crucial to consider your employees' interests and prioritize their well-being.
+Always remember that an effective recognition program could enhance employees' morale, which can lead to higher productivity and business growth.
+That's why it's crucial to consider your employees' interests and prioritize their well-being when developing recognition criteria.

 Suki Bajaj, QuickHR